ropensci/roweb3/content/blog/2023-07-14-call-2023-champions-program/index.md

 We will have a [Community Call on Tuesday, 25 July 2023 14:00 UTC](/commcalls/july2023-championprogram/) and a [Coworking space on August](/events/coworking-2023-08/) to help you with your application.

-**We look forward to meeting all of you passionate Champions out there :-D**
+**We look forward to meeting all of you passionate Champions and Mentors out there :-D**